The Catalog provides four ways to manage the materials and labor you sell to your customers:

 Allowances are a placeholder for materials that would otherwise be included as a Product.
 Unlike their Product counterpart, they do not have a Brand or a Model and instead have only a name.
-Allowances are great for estimating and include a feature which allows the price of the Allowance to be calculated based on condition of an opportunity, that you define.
+Allowances are great for estimating and include a feature that allows the price of the Allowance to be calculated based on the condition of an opportunity you define.
 This feature is unique to Allowances and is not available on Products.
-Examples include "Large television" or "Lighting Control System Allowance".
+Examples include "Large television" or "Lighting Control System Allowance."

 Learn more about allowances

-Packages are a group of products and/or labor you want to combine, like a box of items.
-You can have this shown as a package or list out the package items independently in the proposal so your customer will have no idea it was in a package.
+A Package is a group of items you want to combine, like a box of items or a standard configuration you frequently install.
+Using Packages, you can have the items in the package shown as one item or list out the package items independently in the proposal so your customer will have no idea it was in a package.